 Say that you think that even though there may be a tough transition, the divorce will give everyone a better life in the long run.
 If your child has seen you fighting, you can refer to that.
 Otherwise, just say that you will be happier living apart, which will make you better parents when you live apart.

-If your child says you are destroying the family, stress that each of you is still in a family with your child, and that you will stay connected as the child’s parents.
+If your child says you are destroying the family, stress that each of you is still in a family with your child, and that you will stay connected to each other as the child’s parents.

 10. Reassure kids they are not responsible.

 Reassure kids they are not responsible for the separation.
 Emphasize that this is a decision that you will not reconsider.
 Otherwise, your child will remain hopeful that you will "get back together."
 This prevents the child from moving into the very necessary stage of grief.
 That stage is tough for them and for you, but it is essential for them to heal and get on with their lives.

 11. Reassure kids that you both still love them very much.